Atenism: Under later pharaohs

 A more explicit return to tradition took place under the next king, Tutankhaten, who came to the throne as a child and was probably Akhenaten's son.
 In the early years of his reign, presumably guided by adult advisors, Tutankhaten changed his name to Tutankhamun and issued a decree, now known as the Restoration Stela, denouncing the decay of the temples of the traditional gods and proclaiming his donations to restore them.
 Activity at Amarna gradually decreased as the functions of government moved back to Memphis and Thebes, the traditional centers of power.

 Some of the burial goods from Tutankhamun's tomb indicate that worship of the Aten survived in some form for at least part of his reign.
 A throne from the tomb portrays Tutankhamun and his queen Ankhesenamun in the Amarna art style beneath the rays of the Aten.
 Inscriptions on the throne give both forms of the king's name—"Tutankhaten" and "Tutankhamun"—indicating that the throne was created near the beginning of his reign and was adapted as his policies changed.
 A sceptre from the tomb bears an inscription mentioning both the Aten and Amun, implying an attempt to integrate the two religious systems.
 But some dismantling of Akhenaten's monuments must have taken place under Tutankhamun, as blocks from the Aten temple at Karnak were used as interior fill in Tutankhamun's own constructions at Thebes.

-Tutankhamun died young and without issue, and the throne passed to two of his advisors, first Ay, who had been an important figure in the courts of Akhenaten and Tutankhamun, and then Horemheb, who had been a military leader under Tutankhamun.
+Tutankhamun died young and without children, and the throne passed to two of his advisors, first Ay, who had been an important figure in the courts of Akhenaten and Tutankhamun, and then Horemheb, who had been a military leader under Tutankhamun.
 There is little evidence about the cult of the Aten during their reigns.
 Fragments of monuments inscribed by Horemheb have been found at the Great Temple of the Aten, but ultimately he accelerated the demolition of Akhenaten's monuments across Egypt, so that both Amarna and the Aten temples elsewhere were erased within a few generations.
-Official king-lists from later times ignored every ruler between Amenhotep III and Horemheb, and when later texts had to date events specifically to Akhenaten's reign, they called it "the rebellion" or "the time of the enemy of Akhet-aten".
+Official king-lists from later times ignored every ruler between Amenhotep III and Horemheb, and when later texts had to date events specifically to Akhenaten's reign, they called it "the rebellion" or "the time of the enemy of Akhetaten".